 Ataa joined ArCHIAM (Centre for the Study of Architecture and Cultural Heritage of India, Arabia and the Maghreb) from 2017 to 2021 and she led on and contributed to different research and empirical projects in Qatar, Oman, Morocco and India.
 These were around sustainable heritage management and extended to include investigation of urban and architectural heritage, as well as manual and digital documentations.
 She led and co-led on various activities including digitization of archival collections, open-access pedagogic material, community awareness, public engagement, capacity building, and heritage educational workshops with children.

 Ataa is interested in researching heritage-led sustainable management including, regeneration, adaptive re-use, restoration, and post-conflict reconstruction and reconciliation, particularly in the Middle East and North Africa (MENA) region.
 Her research focus also extends to include the heritage and historical context of the UK, with particulate focus on historic urban landscape sites such as Liverpool and Bath.
 From 2020, Ataa has also been investigating intangible cultural heritage in diaspora, focusing on the Syrian communities in the UK.
 Read more

 Ataa currently serves as a member of the University of Liverpool Senate.

-She is an affiliated member of the Institute of Historic Building Conservation (IHBC), the Vice-Chair of the ICOMOS-UK Education, Training and Events Committee, and a member of International Network for Traditional Building Architecture and Urbanism (INTBAU).
+She is an affiliated member of the Institute of Historic Building Conservation (IHBC), the Chair of the ICOMOS-UK Education, Training and Events Committee, and an Expert Member of International Scientific Committee of ICOMOS on Education and Training (CIF).

 Ataa designed, planned and she is directing the MA in Sustainable Heritage Management at the LSA.
 She worked alongside the IHBC, the professional body for building conservation practitioners and historic environment experts in the UK, to fully recognise this MA.